AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/safevariables-and-commit-revert-logic.md

 }
 ```

 For Protocol Contracts, that's most of the required context.
-Dynamic Contracts, however, automatically provide their functionality with the use of special types called **SafeVariables**, declared inside the `src/contract/variables` folder.
+Dynamic Contracts, however, automatically provide this kind of functionality with the use of special types called **SafeVariables**, declared inside the `src/contract/variables` folder.
 Each Dynamic Contract includes a vector of references to SafeVariables, which is used to register used variables within a specific function call.

 All SafeVariables inherit from the `SafeBase` class, which adhere to the following rules:

-* Have two internal variables: one for the current/original value and another for the previous/temporary value
+* Have two internal variables: one for the current value and another for the previous value
   * Optionally, if required, an undo stack for dealing with more complex variables such as containers
 * Must override the `commit()` and `revert()` functions
   * `commit()` should keep the current value as-is and either discard the previous one or equal it to the current, depending on the implementation details